Louis Bols: Post-war and final years

-Bols went on to become General Officer Commanding 43rd (Wessex) Infantry Division in September 1920.
-From 1927 to his death he was Governor and General Officer Commanding of the army garrison of the Imperial fortress colony of Bermuda.
+Bols went on to become GOC of the 43rd (Wessex) Infantry Division of the Territorial Army in September 1920, taking over from Major General Sir Charles Hull.
+In July 1925 he was promoted to lieutenant general. and from 1927 to his death he was Governor and General Officer Commanding of the army garrison of the Imperial fortress colony of Bermuda.
 He also served as colonel of the Devonshire Regiment from 1921 to his death.

 Bols died in his 63rd year on 13 September 1930 in a nursing home in the city of Bath, Somerset, while on leave from Bermuda.

 Personal life

 Bols married Augusta Blanche Strickland and had two sons, Major-General Eric Bols, and Major Kenneth Bols (killed in action in Italy in the Second World War).